Kermit9909/Kermit9909.github.io/_posts/2025-03-26-win-top5-tips.md

 title: "Top 5 Common Windows 10/11 Troubleshooting Tips for Beginners"
 date: 2025-03-26
 categories: [Windows]
-tags: [Windows 10, Windows 11, Troubleshooting, Task Manager, Disk Cleanup, Troubleshooter, IT Support]
+tags: [Windows 10, Windows 11, Troubleshooting, Task Manager, Disk Cleanup, Troubleshooter, IT Support, Beginners]
 excerpt: "A practical guide addressing frequent Windows issues such as slow performance and update failures."
 author: Sean Elggren
 ---

 *By [Sean Elggren](https://www.linkedin.com/in/sean-m-elggren-3477271a5/), IT Enthusiast | March 27, 2025*

 ###### A practical guide addressing frequent Windows issues, such as slow performance, update failures, no network connection, or missing drivers.
-This article focuses on using built-in tools like Task Manager, Disk Cleanup, Windows Restore, Device Manager and commands such as: sfc /scannow, ipconfig, and nslookup.
+This article focuses on using built-in tools like Task Manager, Disk Cleanup, Windows Restore, Device Manager and commands such as: sfc /scannow, and ipconfig.

 ---
-This article is intended for anyone who is new to IT or just wanting to get there computer working to the best of its ability.
+This article is intended for anyone who is new to IT or just wanting to get their computer working to the best of its ability.
 I started my IT journey a few years ago, and in hindsight I should have focused on Windows much more than I did at first.
-It is easy when studying for your Comptia A+ certification to get excited about Linux, and all its amazing features -especially that it is free and open source- but the world runs on Windows.
+It is easy when studying for your CompTIA A+ certification to get excited about Linux, and all its amazing features -especially that it is free and open source- but the world runs on Windows.
 However, Windows has stepped its game up over the last couple years and there are a lot of cool features to learn.
 Windows has a bunch of built-in tools—like Task Manager, Disk Cleanup, System Restore, and Device Manager.
-Plus some incredibly useful CMD commands like ***sfc /scannow***, ***ipconfig***, and ***nslookup***.
+Plus some incredibly useful CMD commands like ***sfc /scannow***, and ***ipconfig***.
 Let’s walk through how to use these features and tools.

 # 1. Task Manager